-3.9.1 Camera Options
+3.10.1 Camera Options

-In general, the Camera Options allows users to set line frequency of the camera.
+In general, the Camera Options submenu allows users to set the Line Frequency and High Frame Mode properties of the camera.

-Line Frequency is the function that adjusts the shutter speed options to match with the frequence of artificial light source of given country.
+• Line Frequency is the function that adjusts the shutter speed options to match with the frequence of artificial light source of given country.
 For example, in Europe the light frequency (due to power supply frequency of lights) is 50Hz, that is 50 flashes per second.
 By setting line frequency to 50Hz in such case, the shutter speed options will be proportional with light source frequency, such as 1/25s, 1/50s, 1/100s, etc.